mipearson/webpack-rails/README.md

   1. Run `bundle exec rails generate webpack_rails_react:install` to copy across example files
   1. Run `foreman start` to start `webpack-dev-server` and `rails server` at the same time
   1. Add the webpack entry point to your layout (see next section)
-  1. Edit `client/application.js` and write some code
+  1. Edit `webpack/application.js` and write some code

 ### Adding the entry point to your Rails application

-To add your webpacked javascript in to your app, add the following to the `<head>` section of your to your `layout.html.erb`:
+To add your webpacked javascript in to your app, add the following to the `<body>` section of any layout by default it has been added to `layout.html.erb`:

 ```erb
 <%= javascript_include_tag *webpack_asset_paths("application") %>